-Earlier this year a receipt from the Temple Bar pub, in Dublin, went viral and a discussion about how expensive Dublin is erupted one.
+In 2014 a receipt from the Temple Bar pub in Dublin went viral after it appeared online and a discussion about how expensive Dublin is erupted.

 Mike Hogan, an editor at the Dublin radio station 4FM, tweeted this:

 A mate of mine posted this on Facebook!
 I knew the prices were high, but seriously?! pic.twitter.com/J3qKuEKk92

 So Temple Bar, a pub popular with tourists located in Dublin’s Temple Bar district, is charging $26.80 (€19.90) for two pints of beer and a pack of potato chips.
 This is wild, I’ll admit, but not more expensive than if you sat down to have a beer in the middle of most tourist traps.

 I am in no way defending these extraordinary prices, but I would like to acknowledge some central and far more reasonably priced pubs in Dublin’s city center.

 Any Dubliner worth their salt would advise tourists to be aware of Temple Bar.
 It has become a tourist mecca and, while the cobbled streets, bars and interesting shops and galleries are a draw, remember there is far more to Dublin’s city center than just this stretch.